 Dr. Stixrud talks about how meditation helps children because their minds become more settled and they can think more clearly.
 He goes on to talk about how a grownup’s meditation practice has an incredible influence on our children as we become more self-regulated and calm ourselves.
 Calm is contagious, and creating a calm home or classroom fosters a calm child.

-Whether you’ve been practicing meditation for years or whether it’s your first time, I thought it might be helpful to share three meditation recordings to add to your summer toolkit:
+Whether you’ve been practicing meditation for years or whether it’s your first time, I thought it might be helpful to share three meditation recordings to add to your summer toolkit.

 3 Meditations to Settle the Mind and Find Calm

-1. Calm Meditation
+1. Calming Meditation